s6juncheng/s6juncheng.github.io/_pages/about.md

 ---

-I am currently a research scientist at [DeepMind](https://deepmind.com/).
-I work on machine learning for biomedicine.
+I am currently a senior research scientist at [DeepMind](https://deepmind.com/).
+I work on deciphering the human genome with machine learning.
+My previous work involved modeling RNA splicing and degradation, as well as predicting variant effect for coding and non-coding variants.
 I did my PhD at the Technical University of Munich (TUM) with [Julien Gagneur](https://www.in.tum.de/gagneurlab/home/) on computational biology.
-I was also a visiting student with [Anshul Kundaje](https://sites.google.com/site/anshulkundaje/Home) at Stanford.
 Please refer to my [Google Scholar](https://scholar.google.de/citations?user=nfCxSdcAAAAJ&hl=en) for a complete list of my publications.